Kevin-Spring/pussel/README.md

 ### Running the Application

-Once the dependencies are installed, start the development server: `npm start` Visit the link presented in the terminal to view the application.
+Once the dependencies are installed, start the development server: `npm run dev` Visit the link presented in the terminal to view the application.

 ## Technologies Used